pumpan/FillRaidBots-Client-1.14/README.md

 ![Preset Selection](ScreenShots/fillraidbots3.png)
 - **Kick All Button:**
   - Removes all bots from the raid while keeping one bot to avoid disbanding the raid.
+- **Remove first bot Button:**
+  - Removes the first bot (party bot with bad gear).
+The button appears when you start filling the raid.
+- **Remove Dead bots Button:**
+  - Removes the dead bots.
+The button appears when a bot dies/is dead.
 - **Settings Menu:**
-  - Provides options to enable automatic dead bot removal.
+  - Provides options to enable remove dead bot button.
   - Allows users to suppress bot messages for a cleaner interface.
 ![Preset Selection](ScreenShots/fillraidbots4.png)
 ## Installation